 How the Governing body works

-There is a Full Governing Body which meets at least every half term, a Finance Committee which meets at least four times a year and an Education Committee which meets at least three times a year.
+There is a Full Governing Body which meets at least five times each academic year and a Finance Committee which meets at least four times a year.
 Alongside these committees there are working groups which look into specific tasks and recommend their findings to the FGB.
-All the committees and working groups have terms of reference but only the two committees and the FGB have delegated powers which can be seen in our Scheme of Delegation.
+All the committees and working groups have terms of reference but only the Finance Committee and the FGB have delegated powers which can be seen in our Scheme of Delegation.
 Minutes of meetings are available to view in the school office.

 Brighstone’s governing body is made up of different categories of governors: